 Outdoor Pollution Sources

-The major outdoor pollution sources include power generation, vehicles, agriculture/waste incineration, industry and building heating systems.
+Outdoor pollution comes from several sources: generating power, vehicles, agriculture/waste incineration, industry, and heating systems.
 Smoke features as a prominent component.
-The smoke emitted from various forms of combustion, like in biomass, factories, vehicles, furnaces, etc.
+The smoke is emitted from various forms of combustion, like in biomass, factories, vehicles, furnaces, etc.

-Waste dumped in landfills generates methane, which is harmful in several ways.
-The reactions of certain gases and chemicals also form harmful fumes that can be dangerous to the well-being of living creatures.
+But it’s not all about smoke.
+Waste dumped in landfills can also generate another common pollutant in the form of methane, which can be dangerous in several ways.
+Plus, reactions of certain gases and chemicals also form harmful fumes that can be dangerous to the well-being of living creatures.

 Indoor Pollution Sources

-Even burning kerosene in simple wick lamps also produces significant emissions of fine particles and other pollutants.
-Exposure to smoke from cooking fires causes 3.8 million premature deaths each year.
+Even burning kerosene in simple wick lamps produces significant emissions in the form of fine particles and other pollutants.

 1. The Burning of Fossil Fuels

-Sulfur dioxide emitted from the combustion of fossil fuels like coal, petroleum for energy in power plants, and other factory combustibles is one the major cause of air pollution.
+Sulfur dioxide emitted from the combustion of fossil fuels like coal, petroleum for energy in power plants, and other factory combustibles is a major cause of air pollution.

-Billions of vehicles run on roads are powered by gasoline and diesel engines that burn petroleum for releasing energy.
-Petroleum is made up of hydrocarbons, and engines don’t burn them cleanly.
+Billions of road vehicles are powered by gasoline and diesel engines that burn petroleum to release energy.
+Petroleum comprises hydrocarbons, and unlike other energy sources, vehicle engines don’t burn this type of fuel cleanly.

-As per the World Health Organization (WHO), exposure to outdoor air pollution contributes to as much as 0.6 to 1.4 percent of the burden of disease and 4.2 million deaths every year.
+As per the World Health Organization (WHO), exposure to outdoor air pollution contributes to as much as 0.6 to 1.4 percent of the disease burden and 4.2 million deaths every year.

 2. Agricultural Activities

-Farmers also set the field and old crops on fire in order to keep them clean for the next round of sowing.
-The burning to clean fields is said to cause pollution by releasing harmful gases in the air.
+Besides the chemicals used in farming, farmers also set the fields on fire to keep them clean from old plants ready for the next round of sowing.
+This activity causes pollution by releasing harmful gases into the air.

 3. Waste in Landfills

 Landfills are land areas in which waste is deposited or buried.
-These deposited or buried wastes generate methane.
-Methane is a major greenhouse gas that is highly flammable and very hazardous.
+These deposited or buried wastes generate methane, a major greenhouse gas that is highly flammable and hazardous.

 4. Exhaust From Factories and Industries

-Manufacturing industries release a large amount of carbon monoxide, hydrocarbons, organic compounds, and chemicals into the air, thereby depleting the quality of air.
+Manufacturing industries release a large amount of carbon monoxide, hydrocarbons, organic compounds, and chemicals into the air, thereby depleting air quality.

 5. Mining Operations